awsdocs/iam-user-guide/doc_source/id_roles_providers_create_oidc_verify-thumbprint.md

 **To obtain the thumbprint for an OIDC IdP**

-1. Before you can obtain the thumbprint for an OIDC IdP, you need to obtain the OpenSSL command\-line tool\.
+1. Before you can obtain the thumbprint for an OIDC IdP, you need to obtain the OpenSSL command line tool\.
 You use this tool to download the OIDC IdP's certificate chain and produce a thumbprint of the final certificate in the certificate chain\.
 If you need to install and configure OpenSSL, follow the instructions at [Install OpenSSL](#oidc-install-openssl) and [Configure OpenSSL](#oidc-configure-openssl)\.

 1. Start with the OIDC IdP's URL \(for example, `https://server.example.com`\), and then add `/.well-known/openid-configuration` to form the URL for the IdP's configuration document, such as the following: